Account & Settings

 - Action: What was done (create, update, delete).

-- Entity name: A human-readable identifier for the record.
+- Record name: A readable identifier for the record.

-- JSON data snapshot: The full state of the record at the time of the action.
+- Change details: The relevant details captured at the time of the action.

-The Settings page also provides a database export function.
+The Settings page also provides a data export option.
 This lets you download a full export of your data for backup, migration, or reporting purposes.
 Use it periodically to maintain an off-platform copy of your business records.

 Preferences tab